 To intraconnect Findora’s multi-chain architecture, Findora launched Prism, a trustless atomic swap protocol that bridges Findora Native Chain and Findora Smart Chain.
 To interoperate Findora’s multi-chain architecture with the growing ecosystem, Findora also launched Rialto, which is a trustless bridge between all EVM compatible chains and Findora.

-Findora’s multi-chain architecture parallelizes the best of ZKP for scalability and privacy with the best of EVM for programmability, interoperability, and
+Findora’s multi-chain architecture parallelizes the best of ZKP for scalability with the best of EVM for programmability, interoperability, and

-With the launch of toolkits like Prism and Rialto, as well as a cryptographic library of advanced ZKPs, Findora is now bringing privacy to EVM based dapps with smart contract functionalities.
+With the launch of toolkits like Prism and Rialto, as well as a cryptographic library of advanced ZKPs, Findora is now bringing zk to EVM based dapps with smart contract functionalities.